This post is about how to build a growth-focused SaaS SEO strategy.

-Scaling inbound, targeted traffic to your site is likely to be the engine that propels your company forward and that makes SEO the most critical strategy for attracting buyers to your site all through the funnel.
+Scaling targeted inbound traffic to your site is likely to be the engine that propels your company forward.
+That makes SEO the single most important strategy for attracting buyers to your site throughout the whole funnel.

 Generating a constant stream of traffic from search is a major investment that can pay off—exponentially.